skyth3r/Skyth3r.github.io/content/archive/akashandmoney/four-finance-books-for-2021/index.md

 date: 2021-01-13
 images:
     - cover.png
-altText: "banner with two shopping bages centred on a red background"
+altText: "banner of an open book with a pair of glasses and a coffee next to it on a white tabletop"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"